CodeHarborHub/codeharborhub.github.io/docs/python/GUI/Tkinter.md

 ---

 # Introduction to GUI
-GUI stands for Graphical User Interface, and refers to computer programs that provide a visual means for users to interact with an underlying application or system.<br>
+GUI stands for Graphical User Interface, and refers to computer programs that provide a visual means for users to interact with an underlying application or system.<br/>
-Python has a variety of libraries, but these four stand out, especially in terms of GUI. <br>
+Python has a variety of libraries, but these four stand out, especially in terms of GUI. <br/>
 - Tkinter
 - Kivy
 - Python QT